A relativistic treatment of accretion disk torques on extreme mass-ratio inspirals around non-spinning black holes: Conclusions

 Finally, it is essential to assess the validity of the resonant interaction approximation employed in this work and others by examining a fluid model of the disk.
 Such a comparison would enable a better understanding of the torque reversal found in this work and the impact of co-orbital corotation resonances and non-linear fluid interactions on the secular evolution of the SCO.
 Moreover, these calculations will help us understand the impact that realistic disk profiles and magnetic fields have on the disk-SCO interaction.
 One could also use the global calculation to study the impact of disk-SCO interactions on intermediate mass black holes and understand their evolution in the background of a supermassive black hole~\cite{Derdzinski:2018qzv,Derdzinski:2020wlw}.

-\acknowledgements A.~H.~K.~R.~and N.~Y.~acknowledge support from the Simons Foundation through Award No. 896696, the NSF through Grant No. PHY-2207650, and NASA through Grant No. 80NSSC22K0806.
+\acknowledgements A.~H.~K.~R.~and N.~Y.~acknowledge support from the Simons Foundation through Award No. 896696, the NSF through Grant No. PHY-2207650, NASA through Grant No. 80NSSC22K0806, and the Simons Foundation International through Award No. SFI-MPS-BH-00012593-01.
 C.~F.~G. acknowledges support from the NSF through AST 20-34306.
 Parts of this work were completed at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452.